Skip to main content

 Access to the IGEL App Creator Portal

 To log in to the IGEL App Creator Portal, you need an account and have the App Creator role or the Super Admin role assigned.
 This is done in the IGEL Customer Portal.
-For details, see https://kb.igel.com/en/how-to-start-with-igel/current/managing-users-and-roles-in-the-igel-customer-port.
+For details, see Managing Users and Roles in the IGEL Customer Portal.

 Requirements